|

 The Main Lodge building is a large, Western-style log structure built in 1992.
 This building contains the Gift Shop, the office, a spacious dining room with nearby pantry and kitchen, and loft bar.
 The Main Lodge has large windows and porches overlooking lush green lawns and ponds and offer ever-changing vistas.
 The view from the dining room of Shell Canyon and the Big Horn Mountains is simply spectacular, sure to enhance your dining experience.

-On the lower level of the Main Lodge are additional guest facilities including comfy armchairs, books, tables for games, a rec room, and a pool table.
-There's an entertainment area with a big-screen TV accompanied by a selection of Western movies on DVD and a guest computer with high-speed internet access.
-There are also laundry facilities for the convenience of the guests.
+On the lower level of the Main Lodge are additional guest facilities including comfy armchairs, books, table for games, pool table, foosball table and ping pong table.
+There's an entertainment area with a big-screen TV and a guest computer with high-speed internet access.

 The lodge is surrounded by well-groomed lawns, shade trees, and refreshing ponds.
 Paved walkways that are lit after dark, lead you to the casitas, cabins and other amenities such as the outdoor hot tub and shower facilities.
 Shell Creek winds through the property, which along with the fishing ponds, provide catch-and-release fishing right on the grounds.